-Many fellowship awards provide a “Costs of Education Allowance” or “Tuition Support” that have not kept pace with the current graduate tuition rates and often fall short of meeting the graduate fellow’s educational expenses.
+Some fellowship awards fall short of meeting a graduate fellow’s educational expenses.
 The Ph.D.
-Fellowship Tuition Support Program allows eligible students to receive support from the Graduate School to augment their fellowship award by providing supplemental tuition allowance to maximize their external funding.
+Fellowship Tuition Support Program (pdf) allows eligible students to receive support from the Graduate School to augment their fellowship award by providing a supplemental tuition waiver support.

 Non-service Payment Form

 The Non-service Payment Form authorizes disbursements to individuals who are not obligated to provide services to WSU in exchange for the payments.
 Please see the Business Policies & Procedures Manual 30.30 for more information.